Nodemana/ActualBudget-UpBank-TransactionImporter/README.md

 ## Synology Docker Compose Instructions

-If you setup you Synology using the [Dr_Frankenstein's Synology Docker Guides](https://drfrankenstein.co.uk/) then the following docker compose should work for you.
+If you setup your Synology using the [Dr_Frankenstein's Synology Docker Guides](https://drfrankenstein.co.uk/) then the following docker compose should work for you.
 The below uses only docker compose, there is no .env file.
 Assumed pre-requisites are:
 - You are using Actual with Tailscale
 - You are running GluTUN on your synology